You can only use the letters (A-Å) in the name, as well as certain allowed special characters supported by the Danish CPR system.

 > Read more about the fee

-> Read more about the rules on fees in the guidance (“Vejledning om navne”), section 8
+> Read more about the rules on fees in the guidance 'Vejledning om navne' section 8 (in Danish only)

 Your child must have at least one first name, but may have several first names, for example Ulla Camilla or Rasmus Martin.
 The names only become 'one' name if you hyphenate them, for example Ulla-Camilla, otherwise they are independent names.
 You can have as many first names you want.